-The County supports the Palm Beach County Tax Collector's request for amendment of Section 212.03 (1)(a), F.S. regarding transient rentals tax to add vessels to the taxable list of entities renting for under six months.
+Palm Beach County SUPPORTS the Palm Beach County Tax Collector's request for amendment of Section 212.03 (1)(a), F.S. regarding transient rentals tax to add vessels to the taxable list of entities renting for under six months.
 Currently, a number of on-line companies are now advertising vessels on their websites.
 One website has 17 vessel rentals for rent under six months.
 These rentals range from \$59 to \$500 per night.
-This will enable counties and municipalities to begin collecting bed taxes.
+This will enable counties and municipalities to collect bed taxes consistent with other transient rentals.